This page is meant to be a helpful resource to faculty. Divided into several parts, resources include materials related to:

 - gives students the mechanism to get feedback (via updates) as needed throughout their experience.
 For example if their actual registration is different than their original tentative course schedule.

 2. Faculty Abroad with Students

 - Developing and Proposing Summer Programs for Students

 New faculty-led summer opportunities must go through a program/budget development process and a two committee (Academic Programs and the Off-Campus Study Committee) approval process so work should begin on new programs approximately 18 months prior to a program running the first time.

 - Title IX Abroad

-Faculty Program Leaders should consider their sites abroad to be the same as Willamette University when it comes to Title IX reporting and student support.
+Program Faculty Leaders (PFL) should consider their sites abroad to be the same as Willamette University when it comes to Title IX reporting and student support.
 Please reference these resources via this quick link to WU's sexual misconduct response pages.

 - Taking Students Abroad on Grant-Funded and/or as Departmental/Classroom Activity

 In addition to completing the Data Capture form, please contact the Office of International Education in order to get the University required predeparture materials that each student needs to complete prior to departure.

 - PROGRAM FACULTY LEADER -- semester and summer study abroad.